 In the decade between 2010-20 I worked extensively round the world, teaching, directing, performing, lecturing – including engagements in Seattle, Bogota, Melbourne, Mexico City, Berlin, Hangzhou, Kuala Lumpur, Mumbai, Delhi, Athens, Stockholm, Bangalore, Kolkata and elsewhere.

 From 2017 onwards I began to be increasingly interested in how my work could empower people working in corporate, community and educational settings.
-This work began to flower – before the pandemic brought the world to a halt – in visits to Malaysia and China.
+This work began to flower – before the pandemic brought the world to a halt – during visits to Malaysia and China.

 The pandemic made me realise I want to travel less and dig deeper into what contribution I can offer to making the world a better place to be.